Acting and Crewing Information

 Additionally, to ensure that the project is seen through to completion in post-production, at least one of the director(s)/producer(s) MUST be continuing at SMU at least a year after the shoot.
 Thus at least one of the people in a package must be a junior or younger.
 Because of this requirement, one of the producers in a submission package may be someone who has NOT worked on a prior Summer Film Production – provided the package also includes at least one producer who HAS worked on one.

-Normally, one of the submitted director/producer packages will be selected by the Film & Media Arts faculty based on these applications, though the faculty may opt to suggest additional producers to add to the package as appropriate.
+Normally, one of the submitted director/producer packages will be selected, though the faculty may opt to suggest additional producers to add to the package as appropriate.
 The faculty advisor will also serve as Executive Producer to provide guidance and advice through the process, and may assist with producing duties as appropriate.
 In the case that no suitable director/producer application is received, the faculty may either opt to cancel that year’s project and wait for another round of applications next year, or to solicit additional applications.

 Cast/Crew Selection (other than crew heads)

 Aside from the director and producer roles, selection of all other crew positions and all cast will be at the discretion of the director(s)/producer(s) under the guidance of the faculty advisor, subject to the crew head restrictions above.
 At least 70% of the crew heads must be current SMU students as of the start of the 2-year SFP cycle (the percentage may be less by the end of the cycle if some crew heads graduate during the production).